Planning to revamp your home but can’t make up your mind on the best layout for your kitchen?

 It’s vital for this space to be accessible.

 The appliances and tools you use the most in meal preparation should be within the easiest reach.
-For this reason, be sure to discuss the practicability of your storage areas with your U-shaped kitchen design remodeler.
+For this reason, be sure to discuss the practicability of your storage areas with your designer.

 However, you will need to design the U shape to be wide enough to allow for this easy flow of traffic.

-A width of about 6 to 8 feet can provide enough space for movement but is narrow enough to make movement between zones easy.
+A width of about 6 to 8 feet can provide enough space for movement but is narrow enough to make movement between zones easy in U-Shaped kitchens.

 When positioning your appliances, consider placing the fridge on one end of the U-shape.
 This will make it easier for children to access drinks and snacks without getting in your way.

-The U-shape design is one of the safest kitchen layouts.
+The U-shaped kitchen design is one of the safest layouts.
 It only has one entrance, which prevents through traffic.
 Through traffic can cause kitchen accidents like spills.

 See also: Timeless Kitchen Design